 After moving to New York to attend the Juilliard School and earning her BFA, Mary Allain found that her part-time job in restaurants had sparked a real interest in the world of wine.
-She earned her certification through CMS and began working full time as a sommelier and then beverage director, and has loved being a part of such a robust and resilient restaurant community.
+She earned her certification through CMS and began working full-time as a sommelier and then as beverage director, and has loved being a part of such a robust and resilient restaurant community.
 Mary is excited to bring her zeal for hospitality to the sales side of wine and proud to be working with many of the producers that helped shape her passion for natural wine years ago.

 Aaron Vaslow studied Environmental Studies at Lehigh University before working for the park service in Yosemite National Park.
 His connection to natural wine did not come from the glass so much as the ground.
 After years spent as a somm and buyer in New York restaurants, a philosophical connection to the farmers and vignerons excited a desire to dive even deeper into wine.
 You can also see Aaron on the floor of the TriBeCa wine institution Frenchette.
 He lives in Greenpoint with his partner Alyssa, and their rescue dog Rusty.

 Lucie Kohoutová is a writer, wine marketing consultant & event organizer.
 Her love affair with wine started during her au-pair stint in Paris, grew while working for a French wine importer in Prague (Czechia), and turned into a “happily ever after” relationship with the discovery of natural wine, as the story often goes.
-In addition to her 15+ years of wine industry experience, Lucie has a Master’s in Media Studies, worked 4 years in e-commerce, co-founded Druzstvo, a popular natural wine pop-up party, and wrote for publications including Vogue and Forbes.
+In addition to her 15+ years of wine industry experience, Lucie has a Master’s in Media Studies, worked 4 years in e-commerce, co-founded Druzstvo, a popular natural wine pop-up party, and has written for publications including Vogue, Forbes or Pipette magazine.
 Her soul feeds on the Balkans’ brutalist buildings, Italian cemeteries, British cats, and dodgy railway station pubs all around the world.